 Why Hire Us

 Many businesses are in violation of official legislation requiring businesses to implement and maintain a safety program and monthly safety meetings.
 We ensure that you are always meeting the required regulations without you needing to worry about constantly staying up-to-date with ever-shifting legislative priorities.

 Our mission is to take the worry out of your business’s safety requirements so you can get down to the business of being successful and knowing you are in compliance with Worksafe BC.

 About Kennedy Forest & Safety Consultant

-Kennedy Forest & Safety Consultants of Williams Lake, British Columbia is owned and operated by Craig Kennedy, RFT.
-Craig delivers safety solutions to businesses throughout the Cariboo and Chilcotin regions of British Columbia, working with small and large businesses.
+Kennedy Forest & Safety Consultants of Salmon Arm, British Columbia is owned and operated by Craig Kennedy, RFT.
+Craig delivers safety solutions to businesses throughout British Columbia, working with small and large businesses.

 Frequently Asked Questions

 How often do I have to do a safety meeting with my employees?

 Worksafe BC regulations require that a minimum of one safety meeting per month be performed with employees.
 In the event of an accident or serious injury, WCB officers will ask to see this documentation.
 “If it isn’t written down, it didn’t happen”.